 Houston MBA Schools

-The Houston, Texas, area has a number of schools for people interested in studying business administration through a Master of Business Administration (MBA) program.
+The Houston, Texas area has a number of schools for people interested in studying business administration through a Master of Business Administration (MBA) program.
 This article provides details on three of the closest schools, all of which are less than 15 minutes from downtown.
-Towards the end of the article is a table comparing the three schools, along with a brief section highlighting two additional school options.
+Included is a table comparing the three schools and a brief section highlighting two additional school options.

-- Located roughly 5 miles from downtown, Texas Southern University offers a general MBA, as well as an accounting MBA, health care administration MBA and a dual Juris Doctor (JD)/MBA.
+- Located roughly two miles from downtown, Texas Southern University offers a general MBA, as well as an MMIS degree, executive MBA degree and a dual Juris Doctor (JD)/MBA.

 Comparison of Schools